nusenu/ansible-relayor/README.md

 kitchen will download Vagrant boxes from Vagrant cloud to create test VMs.

-The following platforms are currently available in the kitchen file:
+All platforms except OpenBSD are currently supported by the kitchen file.
-* freebsd-10
-* freebsd-11
-* debian-9
-* debian-8
-* ubuntu-18.04
-* centos-7
-* fedora-27

 To get started install the required gem packages: